-OTOPLASTY (EAR PINNING)
+OTOPLASTY (EAR PINNING) IN SYDNEY & CANBERRA

 Prominent ears are often referred to as ‘bat ears’.
 They may affect self-image deeply and children often experience peer teasing about their ears from an early age.
 This can leave a life-long impact on the patient’s psyche.
 During his fellowship at Great Ormond Street Hospital, one of Dr Farhadieh’s areas of specialization was ear surgery and reconstruction.